If you are 62 and older you may qualify for a reverse mortgage loan. Contact us to see if you qualify!

 Your heirs and/or your estate never inherit any debt.
 This is a non-recourse loan meaning you can never owe more than the home is worth.
 Your heirs may sell the home, pay off the reverse mortgage and keep the rest of the equity, or if they would like to keep the home, they can refinance the loan balance into their name(s) or 95% of the appraised value at that time, whichever is less.

 When you have a reverse mortgage, no payments are necessary, and the loan does not get repaid until the last borrower or non-borrowing spouse leaves the home permanently.
-You are, of course, still responsible for property taxes and homeowner’s insurance, and must maintain the home.
+You are, of course, still responsible for property taxes and homeowner’s insurance, HOA (if you have it), and must maintain the home.

 HECM counseling is also required.
 This is for your protection and is with a third-party government approved counselor and is often done over the phone.